NeKo: Cross-Modality Post-Recognition Error Correction with Tasks-Guided Mixture-of-Experts Language Model: Introduction

 With the LMs scaling up to LLMs~\citep{Brown2020LanguageMA}, recent efforts~\citep{chan2023ic3,yang2023generative,chen2023hyporadise,hu2024large} have focused on exploring a ``generative modeling'' for post-recognition correction.
 This generative error correction (GER) approach uses LLMs to conduct final recognition from given first-pass text-based predictions from recognition models, including ASR, image captioning (IC), and machine translation (MT).
 This cascaded two-agents text-to-text GER model has outperformed larger single multi-modal and multi-task models in these tasks.
 Meanwhile, these GER solutions heavily depends on domain-specific fine-tuning processes~\citep{chen2024s} that utilize parameter-efficient components, which often suffers a performance \textit{degradation} from a lack of generalizability across different datasets, domains, and tasks.
-In other words, how to design and further openly provide a ``general-purpose post (every) recognition correction model'' is still one undiscovered and crucial topic within the research community.

-On the other hand, directly fine-tuning LLMs on a mixture of diverse error correction datasets can lead to suboptimal performance \citep{chen2023hyporadise,DBLP:journals/pami/LangeAMPJLST22} due to differences in input modalities, output formats, error types, and domain characteristics.
-For example, ASR errors stem from phonetic similarities or acoustic ambiguities, while OCR errors involve visual or character-level confusions.
-Additionally, error distributions can vary widely across datasets, even within the same task.

-To characterize ``model generalization,'' mixture-of-experts (MoE) \citep{DBLP:journals/corr/abs-2401-04088} has emerged as a promising approach for multi-task learning, consisting of of a set of \textit{expert networks} and a \textit{gating network} that learns to route the input to the most appropriate expert\citep{DBLP:journals/corr/abs-2403-07816}.
+To characterize ``model generalization,'' mixture-of-experts (MoE) \citep{DBLP:journals/corr/abs-2401-04088} has emerged as a promising approach for multi-task learning, consisting of of a set of \textit{expert networks} and a \textit{gating network} that learns to route the input to the most appropriate expert~\citep{DBLP:journals/corr/abs-2403-07816}.
 This enables MoE models to learn more specialized and fine-grained representations compared to monolithic models.
-However, most MoE models are designed for general-purpose language modeling\citep{DBLP:journals/corr/abs-2401-06066}, with experts not explicitly assigned to specific tasks, but rather learn to specialize in different aspects of the input space through data-driven training, expect for a recent vision work~\citep{ye2023taskexpert}.
+However, most MoE models are designed for general-purpose language modeling\citep{DBLP:journals/corr/abs-2401-06066}, with experts not explicitly assigned to specific tasks, but rather learn to specialize in different aspects of the input space through data-driven training.
 Effectively leverage MoE for multi-task error correction, where the experts need to capture task-specific features while allowing knowledge sharing, remains an open question.